Flotomate/product_docs/source/request-management/request-management-requestor.rst

 Request Details View
 ====================

-The Details View is where a Requester communicates with the Technicians and has access to the details of the Request.

-1. Go to the :ref:`Request List View <request-list-view-1>`.

-2. Click on the Subject line of a Request.

-3. You are now in the Request Details View of that Request.
+A requester can open one of his requests from the :ref:`My Request <request-list-view-1>` section.
+The details view opens, where the requester can perform the following actions:

+- Update request details.

+- Communicate with a technician.

+- Edit custom fields.

+- Link assets.
+This feature has to be turned on by an admin from Admin >> :ref:`Preference <helpdesk security>`.

+In the details view of a request, the requester will have the following sections:

     .. _rmf-82: